American Wisteria

 3. Native plants are gorgeous!
 American Wisteria is a perfect example of how beautiful and resilient native plants are—they are always the best choice for our gardens.

-Beware of invasive wisteria!
+Beware of invasive non-native wisteria!

 Be mindful when planting wisteria to stay away from non-native species.
 Japanese wisteria (Wisteria floribunda) and Chinese wisteria (Wisteria sinensis) are infamous for their rapid growth and ability to smother native plants.